authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The l= value of the BIMI-Location header is a comma separated list of URIs the MTA believes are most applicable to its MUAs.

-The URIs in the list are created from the exact concatenation of the l= and appropriate z= and f= tags from the BIMI Assertion Record.
+The URIs in the list are created from the exact concatenation of the l= and appropriate z= and then f= tags from the BIMI Assertion Record.
 Concatenation MUST be exact, and a trailing slash MUST NOT be added to the l= tag from the BIMI Assertion Record.
 A period MUST be used for the concatenation of the z= and f= tags.

 The reason the concatenation must be exact and a trailing slash must not be added, is if concatenation required a trailing slash, that would create the operational overhead of requiring all indicators for all selectors to potentially require subdirectories of their own on servers hosting the indicators, which is not a requirement for Domain Owners that BIMI seeks to establish.